elsoul/skeet-doc/articles/doc/en/backend/tutorial.md

 - [Basic architecture - model definition](/en/doc/backend/basic-architecture#model definition)

 ## Create a UserChatRoom

-Next, add code to create a UserChatRoom to the previous code.

 Register the following information required for the OpenAI API in _UserChatRoom_.